LoginRadius/docs/content/Get started Node js/index.md

 # Get Started - Node.js

-The tutorial lets you implement user registration, login, profile, and log out to your Node.js based application.
+The tutorial lets you implement LoginRadius user registration, login, profile, and log out to your Node.js based application.

 > You must have Node.js installed, and the minimum supported version is 10.0.0
+> New to Node.Js?
+Check out [this reference](https://nodejs.org/en/about/).

 Watch the video to get started, or refer to the section below for the text-based guide.